-Avoid These 7 Sneaky Holiday Scams in 2024, Warns USF CU Security Expert
+Avoid These 7 Sneaky Holiday Scams in 2024, Warns CU Security Expert

 It’s no secret - with the arrival of Black Friday, fraudsters are at their busiest devising new (and sometimes shocking) ways to catch unsuspecting holiday shoppers off-guard.
 This year, Darden Credit Union is offering some timely help on avoiding scammers looking to cash in on the season’s hustle and bustle.